 JOUR 150 The Media and Society (3) Communications media in theory and practice.
 Development, role, influence; rights, responsibilities, problems, issues, and trends.
 DS

-JOUR 300 Reporting (3) Theory and practice of information gathering using a variety of primary and secondary sources, finding information online, use of databases and interviews for writing news stories.
+JOUR 300 Reporting (3) Theory and practice of information gathering using a variety of primary and secondary sources, finding information online, use of databases and interviews for news stories, with emphasis on writing.
 Sophomore standing or higher.
 A-F only.
 Pre: 250 (with a minimum grade of B) (or concurrent).

 JOUR 307 Photojournalism (3) Production, selection, and use of digital photographs for publications.
 Storytelling action and feature photography with digital cameras, worked up through Adobe Photoshop and InDesign programs.
 Students must have a digital camera.
 A-F only.